Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsubsection{Linked parent-child lists}

-The overall shape details are decoupled and stored in a linked list as \begin{itemize} \item node object - Class object containing details of a shape for constructing 3D model for that shape \item tuple([cX,cY]) - center of contour \item contour from image processing / index of the parent-child \item height of the horizontal rectangle enclosing the contour(h) \item width of the horizontal rectangle enclosing the contour(w) \end{itemize} As shown in Fig.~\ref{Dimensioning example}, the views likely have one object inside another, here a circle and rectangle inside a bigger rectangle.
-Thus, a parent-child relation grouping is necessary through a shape list.
-Each shape list in each view can be organized as follows:
+The shape details are further decoupled and stored in a linked list as \begin{itemize} \item node object - Class object containing details of a shape for constructing 3D model for that shape \item tuple (\texttt{[cX,cY]}) - center of contour \item contour from image processing / index of the parent-child \item height of the horizontal rectangle enclosing the contour($h$) \item width of the horizontal rectangle enclosing the contour($w$) \end{itemize} As shown in \Cref{process flow}(c), the views likely have one object inside another, here a circle and rectangle inside a bigger rectangle.
+Thus, a parent-child relation grouping, through the shape list, is a necessity.
+Each shape list in each view can be organised as follows

-where the \texttt{objects} is a list of list with each list outlining the parent followed with child details.
-Each parent and child has all the details of the shape list that is provided above that are only visible to that particular view.
+where the \texttt{objects} is a list of lists, with each list outlining the parent followed with child details.
+Each parent and child have all the details of the shape list that are only visible from that particular view.
+For example, in \Cref{process flow}(c), the rectangle is a parent of the circle and thus, the list of objects in the front view will contain